0xCiel/Just-Ascend-Modpack/README.md

 this modpack focuses on epic fight and overpowered bosses that can even kill you in creative mode (like the witherzilla)

 shit performance with 400+ mods

+Recommended memory: 8gb
+Recommended cpu: 4 core 8 thread

+expect crashes or performance issues as this modpack is not properly configured